What is Senior Accounting Officer (SAO)?

 There are three types of penalty under the SAO regime:

-- failure to notify HMRC of the name of the SAO by the deadline: a penalty of £5,000 is chargeable on the company for its financial year;
+1. Failure to notify HMRC of the name of the SAO by the deadline: a penalty of £5,000 is chargeable on the company for its financial year

-- failure to take reasonable steps to ensure the company establishes and maintains appropriate tax accounting arrangements: a penalty of £5,000 is chargeable on the SAO for the financial year; and
+2. Failure to take reasonable steps to ensure the company establishes and maintains appropriate tax accounting arrangements: a penalty of £5,000 is chargeable on the SAO for the financial year

-- failure to provide a certificate to HMRC for a financial year within the deadline, or it is deemed that the information contains a careless or deliberate inaccuracy to HMRC: a penalty of £5,000 is chargeable on the SAO for the financial year.
+3. Failure to provide a certificate to HMRC for a financial year within the deadline, or it is deemed that the information contains a careless or deliberate inaccuracy to HMRC: a penalty of £5,000 is chargeable on the SAO for the financial year